-$G-III\ designs, manufactures, imports\ and\ markets\ an\ extensive\ range\ of\ outerwear\ and\ sportswear, including$ coats, jackets, pants and other sportswear items, as well as women's suits, and dresses.
-We sell our products under licensed labels, our own proprietary labels and private retail labels.
+G-III designs, manufactures and markets an extensive range of outerwear and sportswear, including coats, jackets, pants and other sportswear items, as well as women's suits, and dresses.
+We sell our products under licensed brands, our own proprietary brands and private retail labels.
 Our strategy is to deliver superior apparel value to the retail consumer through recognizable brands.
 We distribute our products through a broad mix of retail partners at a variety of price points.